Dr. Bongrae Seok

 - 1992: Matter and Consciousness, (P. M. Churchland 1988), Translation.
 Seoul, Korea: Seo Kwang Sa Publishing Co. - Translation

-- 2014 (in preparation) Moral Metaphysics and Moral Psychology of Qi and Emotion: Toegye’s Li Qi dualism.”
+- 2017 (Submitted, in preparation): Moral Metaphysics and Moral Psychology of Qi and Emotion: Toegye’s Li Qi dualism.”

-- 2014 (in preparation) Embodied Moral Psychology of Confucian Philosophy” in The Philosophical Challenge from China, MIT press.
+- Embodied Moral Psychology of Confucian Philosophy” in The Philosophical Challenge from China (edited by Brian Bruya) MIT press.

 - 2014/March: “Buddhist Meditation and Neuroscience” Buddhism and Culture.